 Winter Warmers: Sweet and Malty (and Sometimes Spicy)

-Anchor Brewing’s Christmas Ale is one of the best-known American holiday specials, and the one that really kicked off the explosion of seasonal Christmas releases in the US.
-It’s been brewed with a slightly different recipe every year, not to mention a different tree on the label each time, since 1975.
-They’re calling 2017’s batch a “smooth and creamy winter warmer with rich flavors of cacao, toffee and roasted nuts, and subtle hints of honey and herbal spice.”
-A six pack is always appreciated at a holiday party, but you can also pick up a full magnum of this, which is obviously way more fun (and festive).
+Anchor Brewing’s Christmas Ale is one of the best-known American holiday specials, and the one that really kicked off the explosion of seasonal Christmas releases in the U.S. It’s been brewed with a slightly different recipe every year, not to mention a different tree on the label each time, since 1975.
+Their 2018 release “has varying specialty malts, lending rich flavors of brûléed sugars, holiday spices and freshly baked banana bread with a velvety finish.
+The aromatics are quintessential for the holiday season: nutty candied yams and resinous pine.
+It pours a nice mahogany brown color with a fluffy, tan head.”
+(By contrast, 2017’s batch was a “smooth and creamy winter warmer with rich flavors of cacao, toffee and roasted nuts, and subtle hints of honey and herbal spice.”)
+A six-pack is always appreciated at a holiday party, but you can also pick up a full magnum of this, which is obviously way more fun (and festive).

 “Winter warmer” is a term you’ll see on lots of bottles, but it’s another catch-all denomination of sorts, and you could probably justify placing a huge range of winter/Christmas beer in the category.
 Some generally shared characteristics are slightly higher alcohol content, more malty-sweetness than bitter flavors (in fact, some have added sugars like honey, molasses, brown sugar, or maple syrup), dark caramel and fruity raisin notes, and at least some subtle spice, whether brewed with actual spices or not.
 As a category, these tend to be low in hop flavor, without much astringent bite.
 Many of them are classed as English Strong Ales, which aren’t traditionally spiced.
 The spice-heavy warmers hearken back to wassail, a 19th century hot beer punch with roasted apples, sugar, and spices.
 It was often served to carolers (as in the song, “Here We Come A-wassailing”), who would come to the door equipped with a bowl to receive their liquid payment.
 Free beer sure sounds good, though hot beer, maybe not so much.